 Skills - Freeze frames - Abstract freeze frames - Gait - Posture - Eye contact - Body language - Tone - Pause - Accent - Pitch - Pace - Design - Direction - Script writing communication and cooperation Hot seating Marking the moment Flash back Monologues Duologues communication and cooperation Hot seating Marking the moment Flash back Monologues Duologues Style Genre Physical theatre Key Questions What are the main physical skills to use in drama?
 What are the main vocal skills to use in drama?
 What is the difference between a freeze frame and an abstract freeze frame?
 Who writes the plays in drama?
 What is the role of the designer?
 What can a costume designer communicate to their audience?
 What is a monologue?
 What is a duologue?
 What is the difference between the layout of a script vs a novel?
 What is the difference between a soliloquy and spoken thought?
 How can we physically highlight an important moment in the play to an audience member?
 How can we physically show a flashback on stage?
+What is a spoken thought?
 What were the bus boycotts?
 Who is Rosa Parks?
 Who is martin Luther Kind JR?
 What is segregation?
 What is stimuli?
 How can we use a stimuli?
 How can we create work/characters from games?
-What is a spoken thought?

 What is hot seating?
 Where and why do we use hot seating in drama?
 How does the music make us feel?
 Does it add a particular atmosphere or mood?
 What is commedia Di'latte?
 When are where did comedy originate?
 What is slapstick comedy and how did it get its name?
 What is dark humour?
 What is a stand-up comic?
-Assessment week and content Last week before October Half term - to create a physical 'Dummies Guide to Drama' to teach an alien the basics of performing Two weeks before Christmas break - to either write a short play, design costume for a character within the short play or perform in the play - the choice of this will be dictated by the teacher and there will be other opportunities throughout the year to fulfil these roles Last week before February half term- Create a Comedy variety show Last week before Easter Holidays - End of term assessment Week before May half term - Perform a monologue/speech on discrimination Last week before End of term - 3 - 5 minute devised performance based off of a stimulus
+Assessment week Last week before October Half term - to Last week before February half term- Week before May half term - Perform a and content create a physical 'Dummies Guide to Drama' to teach an alien the basics of performing Create a Comedy variety show monologue/speech on discrimination Two weeks before Christmas break - to Last week before Easter Holidays - End of term assessment Last week before End of term - 3 - 5 minute devised performance based off of a stimulus either write a short play, design costume for term assessment devised performance sused on or a summads a character within the short play or perform in the play - the choice of this will be dictated by the teacher and there will be other opportunities throughout the year to fulfil these roles